 Finally, note that for evidentiary rules, the civil jurisdiction regulations are supplementary to those applicable within the contentious-administrative system.

 In judicial proceedings (contentious-administrative claims) the burden of proof follows the general principles of the law.
-Thus, whoever alleges a fact or invokes a right must prove its existence.
+Therefore, whoever alleges a fact or invokes a right must prove its existence.

 In general, there is hardly any possibility of strategically scheduling the submission of evidence and/or arguments, since they must be submitted at the required times mentioned in 4.3 Relevance of Evidence in Judicial Tax Litigation.